brenkster/PSL/README.md

-# PSR
-PowerShell Software Library - Scheduled Personal Software Library Last update - 10-03-2020
+# PSL - PowerShell Software Library
+Scheduled Personal Software Library
+Last update - 10-03-2020

 On this page is something that I needed but couldn't find anywhere, so made it myself.